flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateThing
-### <p>Creates a thing record in the registry.
+<blockquote><p>Creates a thing record in the registry.
 If this call is made multiple times using the same thing name and configuration, the call will succeed.
 If this call is made with the same thing name but different configuration a <code>ResourceAlreadyExistsException</code> is thrown.</p> <note> <p>This is a control plane operation.
-See <a href="https://docs.aws.amazon.com/iot/latest/developerguide/authorization.html">Authorization</a> for information about authorizing control plane actions.</p> </note>
+See <a href="https://docs.aws.amazon.com/iot/latest/developerguide/authorization.html">Authorization</a> for information about authorizing control plane actions.</p> </note></blockquote>

 #### Input Parameters
 * `thingName` - _required_